 Why Processing Large Invoice PDFs is a Manual Bottleneck

 The typical workflow is a time-consuming, multi-step process.
 It begins with opening a large PDF that could contain dozens or even hundreds of separate invoices.
 You must then manually split the document page by page, save each invoice as an individual file, and finally begin the tedious task of keying data from each one into your accounting system.
-This approach to invoice scanning many pages is not only slow but also highly susceptible to human error.
+This approach to scanning many pages of invoices is not only slow but also highly susceptible to human error.

 The most obvious cost is wasted labor hours spent on repetitive, low-value data entry.
 Beyond that, the process introduces a high risk of data entry errors that demand time-consuming reconciliation work to fix.
 These inefficiencies ultimately cause delays in the payment cycle, which can strain vendor relationships and prevent you from capturing early payment discounts.